Nathanknr/Sleep_Tracker/README.md

 # Sleep Tracker

 A simple command-line sleep tracking application built in Rust that helps you monitor your sleep patterns, quality, and efficiency over time.
-Tracks your sleep during sleep restriction therapy
+It helps you track your sleep during sleep restriction therapy.
 ## Features

 - **Sleep Data Entry**: Record detailed sleep metrics including bedtime, wake times, sleep quality, and disturbances